There are certain aspects of the church's role that require assistance outside of our volunteer staff.

 Evan is the sole minister on staff born and raised in Chattanooga.
 He attended Freed-Hardeman University where he received a B.S. in Psychology and met his wife Rachel.
 After feeling a call to the mission field, God led them to the country of the Dominican Republic where they started and ran a private Christian high school aimed at using the educational process as a medium for discipleship.
 After moving back stateside, Evan became the Children’s Minister at Clear Creek in June of 2013.
 He worked in that role until the church’s renewed focus on making disciples opened up the new position of Discipleship Minister, a minister to work with Clear Creek’s main disciple-making tool of groups.
 He has been serving in that role since September of 2016.
 Evan and Rachel have three beautiful children: Connor, Anniston and Charlee.

 Jana was born in rural West Kentucky to a farming, church-going family that still lives on and farms the same land and attends the same small country church.
 Having graduated with a B.A.
 Degree in Physical Education and Elementary Education from Murray State University in 1982, Jana taught school and coached for a few years.
 Jana in partnership with her husband has served in Youth Ministry almost 30 years in Kentucky, Georgia, Florida and Tennessee.
-She has been on staff at Clear Creek since 2004: six years in Youth Ministry, six years as First Connections Minister, and now Children’s Minister since 2016.
+She has been on staff at Clear Creek since 2004: serving in Youth Ministry, Children’s Ministry and as First Connections Minister.
 Jana makes it her business to seek out new faces and make sure they feel welcome.
 Jana has been married to Phil since 1978.
 They have two sons, Caleb and Kidron and two daughters-in-law, Jessie and Rebekah.